daffainfo/daffa.info/content/about/_index.md

 ---

 ## Muhammad Daffa
 Hello!
 I'm Muhammad Daffa, but you can call me Daffa.
-I began delving into cybersecurity around 2019 to 2020.
-My interest sparked when some of my Facebook friends posted about making money through an activity known as 'bug bounty.'
-Intrigued by their posts, I embarked on a journey to learn more about cybersecurity, with a specific focus on website penetration testing.
+I started getting into cybersecurity around 2019 to 2020.
+It all kicked off when some of my Facebook friends were posting about making money through something called 'bug bounty.'
+I got curious and decided to dive in myself, focusing mostly on website penetration testing.

-Please don't mistake me for a professional penetration tester just yet!
-There's still a wealth of knowledge about cybersecurity that I haven't explored, such as conducting penetration tests on Android, iOS, and even within networks.
-At present, I'm also immersing myself in the realm of malware analysis, all thanks to TCM Security <3.
+I'm not a pro pentester just yet—there’s still a ton I haven’t explored, like testing Android, iOS, or IoT.
+But hey, I’m learning and loving the process.

 ## Contact
 Contact me if you have something to discuss or if you have a great resource about cybersecurity, i'll be very happy to read about the resource :D